Akash-Yadav25/LLM-from-scratch/README.md

 ### 1. **Open the Notebook**

-Open the main gptLLM notebook file using Jupyter Notebook:
+Open the main gptLLM.ipynb notebook file using Jupyter Notebook: